 To climb the tree, I will first determine the best place to set my rope.
 To get my rope in the tree, I will first use a very large slingshot to launch a small, soft, weighted bag that is attached to a long string.
 Once that is in place, I will use that string to pull up my larger climbing rope.
 I will then put on the gear I need to attach myself to the rope and begin climbing.
 I will climb slowly and as quietly as possible so as not to make the cat nervous.
 I will not look directly at the cat so that he won’t regard me as a predator, and I will give him some calm sweet talk along the way to let him know I am harmless.
 His reaction to me will determine my options.

-Usually, the first thing I will do is open a can of smelly cat food and watch the cat’s response.
-If I can lure him to me with the food, then the best rescue options are available to me.
-After I give him a taste of the food, I will put the food in the far back of a cat carrier and hold it next to him so that he can walk inside.
+Some cats are very friendly and some will want to step on my lap.
+If so, or if I can pick up the cat and place him on my lap, I will first spread my cat bag over my lap and then pull the bag up around him.
+If the cat does not voluntarily come to me, I may open a can of smelly cat food and watch for his response.
+If I can lure him to me with the food, then I will let him have a taste and then place the food in the far back of a cat carrier and hold it next to him so that he can walk inside.
 If he walks in, all I need to do is close the door and come on down.
 If he is afraid of the carrier, then I can pull the food back out and set it on the tree where he can eat it within my reach.
 I will let him eat some and get comfortable, and then I will scruff him and put him in the cat bag.
 The cat bag is just a laundry bag with a glove sewn into the bottom.
 I simply insert my hand in the glove with the bag over my arm, scruff the cat and then invert the bag over the cat and tie it closed.

 The rescue-pole has a noose that I can tighten around the cat's chest just behind his front legs.
 The noose locks in place so that I can securely lift the cat and transfer him quickly to a net.
 Once I place him inside the net, I release the noose and withdraw the pole.